EduardDumitru/Tetris/README.md

 I had fun following this tutorial and I recommend it to everyone who is giving Swift a try.
 You won't regret it.
 Especially that it makes you search some stuff on Google that won't work on your newer machine.

 Unfortunately I can't run the sound on my virtual machine, but I commented the places where sound should have been.
 You can try it yourself.

+Comments are the same as the ones from the tutorial.
+I just wrote them in my language.
+For the real ones you can go to their website.